rocicorp/diff-server/README2.md

 transactions locally.

 In Replicant we turn the knob further: nodes do not coordinate synchronously to establish order, or for any other reason.
-Instead nodes rely on an external service (typically the application's own server) to establish a total order for all transactions.
-Transactions are executed locally on each node.
-During synchronization, nodes post their novel log entries to the server, creating a total order that is compatible with the partial ordering that actually happened.
-The merged log is then copied back to the node.
-Transactions that happened on other nodes will typically be received out of order.
-When this happens, the state of the database is rewound to the most recent shared state, and the transactions are then replayed in the correct order.
+Instead nodes execute transactions completely locally, responding immediately to the application.
+A log is maintained at each node of the order transactions occurred in.
+Asynchronously, nodes coordinate with an external service (typically the application's own servers) to establish a total order for all transactions across all nodes.
+This log is then replicated to each node.
+This will commonly result in a node learning about transactions that occurred "in the past" from its point of view (because they happened on disconnected node).
+In that case, the node rewinds back to the most recent shared state and replays the transactions in the correct order.

-As a result, all nodes are guaranteed to arrive at the same state.
-And since transactions are serialized, merging the result of parallel operations becomes integrated into the transaction itself and becomes essentially automatic for almost all cases.
+Thus, once all nodes have the same log, they will execute the same set of transactions and arrive at the same database state.
+What's more, as we will see, most types of what are commonly termed "merge conflicts" are naturally handled in this model without any extra work from the application developer.

+# Details

+## Transactions

+## Data Model

+## Deterministic Database

-## Details
+## Conflicts

-Developers interact with a Replicant database via *transactions*.
-A transaction in Replicant is a pure function, written in some standard programming language (let's assume Go but could be anything).
-The environment transactions are run in is controlled to ensure that there are no non-deterministic inputs.

-Each transaction receives a number of parameters along with the database.
-All a transaction can do is return data to the caller or write to the database.
-The state of the database at the end of the transaction is completely determined by the state of the database prior to the transaction, and the parameters passed in.

-Therefore, the state of a Replicant database at any point in completely determined by the history of transactions that have been executed against it.
-Two devices that start with a Replicant database in a shared state and execute the same sequence of transactions are guaranteed to end at the same state.